beckosterland/newyork-subway-flood/README.md

 - mplleaflet
 - folium

+The python scripts also provide functions to automate the creation of consistently styled maps using user-input data.

 Please consult the report for more information on the methods used and results.
 This project is for educational purposes only and should not be used in adaptaion planning policies.